Is FreshBooks PSD2 compliant?

 - Low value transactions (any transaction below €30 will not require SCA).
 There is a limit of 5 consecutive transactions, or a cumulative limit of €100 - once reached, SCA is required again

-- Whitelisting - after the first SCA verified purchase, the Client can whitelist the Business Owner so that subsequent purchases do not require SCA
+- Allowlisting - After the first SCA verified purchase, the Client can allow the Business Owner so that subsequent purchases do not require SCA

 - Corporate payments - Corporate cards that are not in the cardholder’s name and virtual credit cards are exempt from SCA

 As an EU-based Business Owner, no further action is required.
 Your Clients located in the EU may have to complete SCA before their payment is successful.
 As a Client, the steps to pay an Invoice can be found here.